What is it?

 Child: I hate online learning - it's too hard and I can't do well on tests.

-Parent: You're having a hard time with tests because of the online learning.
+Mirror: Huh, sounds like you're having a hard time with tests because of the online learning.

 Child: Can't five of us just have a sleepover; we'll be careful.